 | Satiety | Increases fullness after meals | Supports weight management |

-| Artery Function | Improves vascular health | Supports long-term circulation and heart health |
+| Artery Function | Supports vascular health | Encourages long-term circulation support |

 Disease Risk Reduction with Non-GMO Soy